 ☀☀☀☀ The Bird Man and the Lap Dancer: Close Encounters With Strangers -- Eric Hansen Wildly entertaining stories of the author's immersion in exotic and remote locales around the world.

-☀☀☀☀ The Joys of Travel: And Stories That Illuminate Them -- Thomas Swick A grounded, traditional style of travel writing in a noisy time of "influencers" and Instagram, Swick brings travel landscapes to life from Bangkok to Key West with his application of the "seven joys" of travel to the journey -- anticipation, movement, break from routine, novelty, discovery, emotional connection, and heightened appreciation of home.
+☀☀☀☀ The Joys of Travel: And Stories That Illuminate Them -- Thomas Swick A grounded, traditional style of travel writing in a noisy time of "influencers" and Instagram, Swick brings travel landscapes to life from Bangkok to Key West with his application of the "seven joys" of travel -- anticipation, movement, break from routine, novelty, discovery, emotional connection, and heightened appreciation of home.
 An enjoyable read.

 ☀☀☀ Don't Go There: From Chernobyl to North Korea --Adam Fletcher A wacky travelog of one man's quest to explore some of the world's most offbeat and dangerous destinations.
 Full of British humor.

-☀☀☀ Fringe-ology --Steve Volk Volk, a journalist, sets out to explore the world of the paranormal from psychics to UFOs to bent spoons, largely in effort to learn more about a disturbing incident his own family experienced that none of his relatives ever wanted to talk about.
+☀☀☀ Fringe-ology --Steve Volk Volk, a journalist, sets out to explore the world of the paranormal from psychics to UFOs to bent spoons, largely in an effort to learn more about a disturbing incident his own family experienced that none of his relatives ever wanted to talk about.
 Along the way he meets dozens of fervent fringe believers and raises more new, unexplainable questions about the strange phenomena than he can provide answers for.
 The message?
 Just keep an open mind.

 ☀☀☀ The Virgin and the Gypsy -- D.H.
-Lawrence A soap opera-like story of a maiden who hates her family and seeks escape in love her love of a Gypsy man.
+Lawrence A soap opera-like story of a maiden who hates her family and seeks escape in her love of a Gypsy man.